 We are an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012, and therefore we intend to take advantage of certain exemptions from various public company reporting requirements, including not being required to have our internal control over financial reporting audited by our independent registered public accounting firm pursuant to Section 404(b) of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), reduced disclosure obligations regarding executive compensation in this prospectus, our periodic reports and our proxy statements, and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and any golden parachute payments not previously approved.
-We will remain an emerging growth company until the earlier of (1) December 31, 2026 (the last day of the fiscal year following the fifth anniversary of the consummation of AMCI's initial public offering), (2) the last day of the fiscal year in which we have total annual gross revenues of at least \$1.235 billion, (3) the last day of the fiscal year in which we have total annual gross revenues of at least \$1.235 billion, (3) the last day of the fiscal year in which we have issued more than \$1.0 billion in nonconvertible debt securities during the prior three-year period.
+We will remain an emerging growth company until the earlier of (1) December 31, 2026 (the last day of the fiscal year following the fifth anniversary of the consummation of AMCI's initial public offering), (2) the last day of the fiscal year in which we have total annual gross revenues of at least \$1.235 billion, (3) the last day of the fiscal year in which we are deemed to be a "large accelerated filer," as defined in the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and (4) the date on which we have issued more than \$1.0 billion in nonconvertible debt securities during the prior three-year period.